 Worldreader is a not-for-profit organization, headquartered in San Francisco and with offices in Europe and Africa, with one goal: to eradicate illiteracy.

-Worldreader employs the mobile phone GSM network to instantaneously deliver thousands of local and international e-books onto lightweight, durable, low-power e-readers for children in sub-Saharan Africa…for less cost, less paper, and less fuel, with fewer logistical barriers.
+Worldreader employs the mobile phone GSM network to instantaneously deliver thousands of local and international e-books onto lightweight, durable, low-power e-readers and simple feature phones for children and families in sub-Saharan Africa…for less cost, less paper, and less fuel, with fewer logistical barriers.